Final Product What You'll Be Creating

 Select the circle and you will see a bounding box appear.
 Drag a corner and squash it into a an oval shape.

-Open up your Gradient Palette again.
+Open up your Gradient panel again.
 Change it to a Linear Type this time.
 Keep the start and end points.
 Delete the rest of the unnecessary points.
 Finally, select the start point and change it to a lighter blue.

-Drag the 2 segments into the ripple.
+Drag the two segments into the ripple.
 You can resize it by dragging the bounding box.
 Repeat the above steps to create more ripples, as shown below.
 Have fun adding new ripples until you achieve a great looking ripple effect.

 Select all the ripples and choose the new art brush.
 The brush effect will be applied to the ripples.
-If the ripples appear too thick you can change the stroke weight to make it thinner.
+If the ripples appear too thick you can change the Stroke Weight to make it thinner.